Atlantic City Mine Railroad

 The Atlantic City Mine Railroad was a private carrier mine railroad that operated in Wyoming from 1962 until 1983.
 Owned and operated by U.S. Steel, the railroad extended 76.7 miles from a connection with the Union Pacific Railroad in southwestern Wyoming to an iron ore mine north of Atlantic City, Wyoming.
 One notable aspect of the railroad was its crossing of the Continental Divide at South Pass, Wyoming.
-Another was the railroad's use of EMD F7 locomotives, quite often in the iconic A-B-B-B-B-A configurations, painted in U.S. Steel's own yellow and black livery.
+Another was the railroad's use of EMD F7 locomotives, often in A-B-B-B-B-A configurations, painted in U.S. Steel's own yellow and black livery.

 History

 The railroad's genesis was in the construction of the Geneva Steel mill in Vineyard, Utah during World War II.
 The federal government backed the construction of the steel mill for national security purposes, reasoning that its location far inland protected it from any Japanese attack on the West Coast.
 In addition, the plant's location in Utah was relatively close to regions in Utah and Wyoming where iron ore and other materials needed for primary steel making are plentiful.

 Initially, Geneva Steel Works drew its raw materials from an iron ore mine at Cedar City, Utah.
 That mine proved insufficient to keep Geneva Steel Works operating at full capacity, so U.S. Steel sought a secondary source of iron ore.
 Owing at least in part to a geological report issued jointly by the Geological Survey of Wyoming and the University of Wyoming Natural Resources Research Institute in 1949, U.S. Steel became aware of a large reserve in the Wind River Mountains in Wyoming, north of Atlantic City and south of Lander.
 The reserve was more than 75 miles away from the Union Pacific Railroad's line in southwestern Wyoming, and it would require a 300-mile trek by rail to bring the iron ore from the reserve to the Geneva Steel Works.

 Undaunted by those distances, U.S. Steel in the mid-1950s began planning the creation of the Atlantic City iron ore mine, to be an open-pit mine with on-site agglomeration facilities.
 The mine was located some 8,300 feet above sea level.
 Work began in 1960 on the mine complex and the 76.7-mile railroad.
 The mine and railroad were constructed by contractors J.H.
 Pomeroy & Co. and Bechtel Corp.

 U.S. Steel enlisted the Union Pacific Railroad's civil engineers to design the railroad, which was completed in 1962.
 The line's construction disproved a theory put forth in the October 1947 issue of Trains magazine that held that no more railroad lines ever would be built to cross the Continental Divide in the Rocky Mountains.
 The taconite pellet plant began operations in August 1962, with the first shipment departing the site on August 15, 1962.